sergereinov/cpp17-eventbus/README.md

 TODO: describe the warning about capturing `this` in lambda callback - the captured object can not be moved because its address has been captured (obviously) and stored in long-life storage in the eventbus system.

-Here are a couple of src examples.
+Here are some examples of use.

 ```C++
 #include "eventbus.h"